tannusesquerdo/dito-eventos/README.md

 ###6.
 Build for production

-Use when ready to push production ready code live - minifys and optimises the project.
+Use when ready to push production ready code live - minifys files, runs uncss, extracts critical css and generates a sitemap.

     $ gulp build --prod